All knots are trivial: a "proof" by sleight of hand: Introduction

 \subsection{Acknowledgements}

-We are grateful to Anna Schilling for supplying the pieces of string on which we experimented throughout this project, to Anja Randecker, who recognised the meander diagrams among our scribbles, leading us to find the work of Even-Zohar--Hass--Linial--Nowik, to Constance Sarrazin for finding the archived version of the documentary where Conway performs the trefoil trick, and to Stefan Friedl for various discussions and for pointing out the presence of the trick in Kauffman's textbook.
+We are grateful to Anna Schilling for supplying the pieces of string on which we experimented throughout this project, and also for pointing out a typo in a draft of this text, to Anja Randecker, who recognised the meander diagrams among our scribbles, leading us to find the work of Even-Zohar--Hass--Linial--Nowik, to Constance Sarrazin for finding the archived version of the documentary where Conway performs the trefoil trick, and to Stefan Friedl for various discussions and for pointing out the presence of the trick in Kauffman's textbook.
 The second author also thanks his friend Audrey Thomas for first showing him a video of Conway's performance, which ended up kickstarting this project.
+Finally, we thank an anonymous referee for various corrections and comments, in particular motivating the \hyperref[sec:outlook]{outlook}.

 We thank the Inkscape community for developing and maintaining the free and open-source vector graphics software used to prepare the figures in this work.
 The authors were partially supported by RTG 2229 ``Asymptotic Invariants and Limits of Groups and Spaces'' funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).